-Working with private sector, government, and higher education institutions I’ve helped them assess a range of issues, in a variety of information management disciplines.
+Working with private sector, government, and higher education institutions I’ve helped assess a range of issues in information management disciplines.
 These include developing, organizing, and managing digital content; analyzing large sets of data; and assessing user and strategic requirements.

 The things I write here are my views and do not represent current or former employers.

 Aside from this blog, I write at sites including phydeau.org (some of my creative pursuits and thoughts on the long term), and adomoc.com (a board game I invented).
 Chalifour.org is a catch-all stream.